niksarrow/ns/content/post/spacetime/index.md

 4. Line 15:- cd <path to your working directory>
 5. "aprun -n 1 -N 1 -d 16 -cc none -a xt" // Add this to the beginning of your python command and write it in place of any of the previously written jobs.

-Note:- Comment all other jobs, only one should be active at one time.

-Submit a job:-
+### Submit a job:-
 6. qsub job_sample.pbs

-Check running jobs:-
+### Check running jobs:-
 7. qstat -u <username>  // username of your account

-Delete a job:-
+### Delete a job:-
 8. qdel <jobid>

-Note:-
+## Note
+1. Comment all other jobs, only one should be active at one time.
-A job will run for max 120 hrs, if you want more a special request will be required over mail.
+2. A job will run for max 120 hrs, if you want more a special request will be required over mail.
 Only 8 jobs can run per account and 2 in Queue.

+### Voila!!
 Done.

 <!-- ## Overview